 Pack a copy of your pet’s important medical records, including vaccination history and microchip information.
 Include a recent photo of your pet and your adoption papers to show you are the owner.
 I also recommend including a document that has emergency contact information, your veterinarian’s number and any local boarding facilities so you have easy access to these important numbers.

 5. First aid kit

-Include a pet first aid booklet and first aid supplies in case your pet gets injured and you cannot access a veterinarian.
+Include a pet first aid booklet and first aid supplies in case your pet gets injured and you can’t get to a veterinarian right away.
+You can buy pre-made first aid kits or make your own.
 First aid kits should include antibacterial ointments, bandaging material, wound dressing, and antiseptic wound cleaners.
 Also pack a thermal blanket to keep your pet warm if it goes into shock.
 Finally, you can improve your first aid skills by enrolling in a basic pet first aid class often offered at your local animal shelter.

 Though it may seem superfluous, you should also include your pet’s favorite treats in the kit.
 Many frightened animals will hide during a disaster and will not want to come out of their hiding place.
 Along with gentle coaxing, having your pet’s favorite treats on hand may be what you need to entice your fearful pet out of hiding and into safety.

 7. Leash or Carrier

 Be sure to include a leash (preferably one that is reflective.) or pet carrier so that you can safely secure and transport your pet without risking that they will run away and get lost.